-Business Unit Environmental Goals
+Environmental Goals

 - Achieve electric utility segment emission reduction targets.
-We will continue working to achieve our electric generation target established in 2017 to reduce greenhouse gas emissions intensity by 45% by 2030 compared to 2005 levels.
-As of December 31, 2021, we had achieved an electric generation emissions intensity reduction of 30% since 2005. - Achieve pipeline segment methane emission intensity reduction target.
-The pipeline segment established in 2022 a methane emission intensity reduction target of 25% by 2030 compared to 2020 levels.
+We continue working toward our electric generation greenhouse gas emissions intensity reduction target of 45% by 2030 compared to 2005 levels.
+As of December 31, 2022, we had achieved an electric generation emissions intensity reduction of 40% since 2005. - Achieve natural gas utility segment methane emission reduction target.
+The natural gas distribution segment established in 2023 a methane emissions reduction target of 30% by 2035 compared to 2022 levels. - Achieve pipeline segment methane emission intensity reduction target.
+We are working toward our pipeline segment methane emission intensity reduction target of 25% by 2030 compared to 2020 levels.